Laugh track: Early live U.S. television, film; "sweetening"

-In early television, most shows that were not broadcast live used the single-camera filmmaking technique, where a show was created by filming each scene several times from different camera angles.
-Whereas the performances of the actors and crew could be controlled, live audiences could not be relied upon to laugh at the "correct" moments; other times, audiences were deemed to have laughed too loudly or for too long.
+In early television, many shows used the single-camera filmmaking technique, filming each scene several times from different camera angles.
+Live audiences could not be relied upon to laugh at the "correct" moments, or might laugh too loudly or too long.

-CBS sound engineer Charley Douglass noticed these inconsistencies, and took it upon himself to remedy the situation.
-If a joke did not get the desired chuckle, Douglass inserted additional laughter; if the live audience chuckled too long, Douglass gradually muted the guffaws.
-This editing technique became known as sweetening, in which recorded laughter is used to augment the response of the real studio audience if they did not react as strongly as desired.
-Conversely, the process could be used to "desweeten" audience reactions, toning down unwanted loud laughter or removing inappropriate applause, thus making the laughter more in line with the producer's preferred method of telling the story.
+CBS sound engineer Charley Douglass noticed these inconsistencies, and took sweetening audience reactions.
+If a joke did not get the desired chuckle, Douglass inserted additional recorded laughter; if the live audience chuckled too long, Douglass gradually muted the guffaws.
+The process could also be used to "desweeten" audience reactions by toning down unwanted loud laughter to conform with the producer's conception.

-While still working for CBS, Douglass built a prototype laugh machine that consisted of a large, wooden wheel 28 inches in diameter with a reel of tape glued to the outer edge of it containing recordings of mild laughs.
-The machine was operated by a key that played until it hit another detent on the wheel, thus playing a complete laugh.
-Because it was constructed on company time, CBS demanded possession of the machine when Douglass decided to terminate his time with them.
-The prototype machine fell apart within months of use.
-Douglass developed an expansion of his technique in 1953 when he began to extract laughter and applause from live soundtracks recorded (mainly from the pantomime segments of The Red Skelton Show), and then placed the recorded sounds into a huge tape machine.
+Douglass built a prototype laugh machine using a reel of tape containing recordings of mild laughs glued to the edge of a 28 inch wooden wheel.
+The machine was operated by a key that played until it hit another detent on the wheel, playing a complete laugh.
+CBS demanded possession of the machine when Douglass left the company and the prototype machine fell apart within months of use.
+Douglass expanded his technique in 1953 by extracting laughter and applause from recorded pantomime segments of The Red Skelton Show and other sources.
+The recorded sounds were placed into a huge tape machine.

-These recorded laughs could be added to single-camera filmed programs.
 The first American television show to incorporate a laugh track was the sitcom The Hank McCune Show in 1950.
-Other single-camera filmed shows, like The Pride of the Family (ABC, 1953–54), soon followed suit, though several, like The Trouble with Father (ABC, 1950–55), The Beulah Show (ABC, 1950–52) and The Goldbergs (several networks, 1949–56), did not feature an audience or a laugh-track.
-Four Star Playhouse, an anthology series, did not utilize a laugh-track or audience on its occasional comedy episodes, with co-producer David Niven calling the laugh track "wild indiscriminate mirth" and stating that "I shall blackball the notion if it ever comes up.
-Not that it will.
-We shall carry on without mechanical tricks".
+Other single-camera filmed shows soon followed suit though several, like The Trouble with Father (ABC, 1950–1955), The Beulah Show (ABC, 1950–1952) and The Goldbergs (1949–1956), did not feature an audience or laugh-track.
+The anthology series Four Star Playhouse did not utilize a laugh-track or audience on its occasional comedic episodes, with co-producer David Niven calling the laugh track "wild indiscriminate mirth" and stating, "We shall carry on without mechanical tricks".